One Tech Tip: Use a roaming eSIM on your summer travels to avoid cellphone data fees

 You'll need a phone that's unlocked for use with different wireless carriers.

 If you're not setting up a new phone, the typical activation method is with a QR code, or a more conventional string of numbers and letters.
-If you're planning a trip and are buying one in advance, it's a good idea to print it out if you don't want to activate right away.
+If you're planning a trip and buy one before you leave, it's a good idea to print out the code if you don't want to activate right away.

 For iPhones, go to your Settings menu, then to either the Cellular or Mobile Service section, then tap Add eSIM.
 You'll be prompted to scan the code, or manually enter it.
 The process is similar for Android users.
 Samsung has a guide for Galaxy devices, and Google has a help page for Pixel users, while eSIM carriers have step-by-step instructions.
 Apple has a YouTube video, as well as tip sheets on using eSIMs for international travel and on using two eSIMs simultaneously.